 D-LIFEPLACE Sapporo

-This concept of "related population" was born in the mountainous areas of the Chugoku region.
-It began as an effort to promote the exchange of human resources from the urban areas of Hiroshima and Okayama in order to sustain agriculture in the mountains.
-Through the continuous involvement of urban people with rural communities, a new form of support for local industry and culture has been created.
+This concept of a "relationship population" originated in the mountainous areas of the Chugoku region.
+It began as an initiative to promote personnel exchange from urban areas like Hiroshima and Okayama to sustain agriculture in the mountains.
+By having urban dwellers continuously engage with rural villages, a new form of support for local industries and culture was created.

-Image of "related population" in cities and regions
+The concept of the "relationship population" between cities and regions

---In recent years, there has been an increase in the number of local producers who sell their products on e-commerce sites, which are then purchased by people in urban areas.
-What is the major difference between this and "new consumption"?
+――In recent years, it's become more common for rural producers to sell their products on their own e-commerce sites, which are then purchased by people in the city.
+What is the major difference between that and "new consumption"?

-Kashiwao: Purchasing on EC sites is also very effective as a form of producer support.
-However, "new consumption" is very different in that it is not limited to the mere buying and selling of goods; consumers empathize with the efforts and thoughts of the producers and take action to support them.
-For example, with e-commerce sites, the relationship often ends after the purchase is made, but "new consumption" is a system in which consumers are actively involved by deepening their connection with the producer, helping with marketing activities in urban areas, and visiting the local area to interact directly with the producer.
-This is the main difference.
+Kashiwao: Purchasing from an e-commerce site is a very effective way to support producers.
+However, "new consumption" is significantly different in that it goes beyond a simple transaction of goods.
+It involves consumers empathizing with the producers' efforts and passion and taking action to support them.
+For example, with an e-commerce site, the relationship often ends with the purchase.
+In "new consumption," however, there is a system for active consumer involvement, such as deepening connections with producers, helping with marketing activities in urban areas, or visiting the location to interact with producers directly.
+This is the major difference.

 1. Home